How Can Generative AI Be Used in Cybersecurity?

 The Rise of Generative AI and What It Means for Security

-How Generative AI Is Being Used to Strengthen Cyber Defenses
+How Generative AI Strengthens Cyber Defenses

 AI-Powered Threat Detection and Real-Time Response

-Automating Vulnerability Scanning and Risk Assessment
+Automated Vulnerability Scanning and Risk Assessment

 Phishing Detection and AI-Driven Email Security